Education and Schools in Dublin

 International schools in Dublin

 Many expats choose to have their children continue with the curriculum from their home country in one of the many excellent international schools in Dublin.
-These are considerably more difficult to get into than public schools and can be very expensive, although they offer top-rate education.
+These are considerably more difficult to get into than public schools and can be rather expensive, although they offer top-rate education.
 International schools can also offer tests and degrees needed for higher education in an expat student's home country, such as the American SATs.

 These schools usually have long waiting lists, so it's advisable to apply as soon as possible.
 For families who move unexpectedly and quite suddenly to Dublin, it is possible for children to attend public school while waiting to enrol in a private or international school.